mnshankar/csv/readme.md

 ```json
 "mnshankar/CSV": "dev-master"
 ```
+CSV has (optional) support for Laravel, and comes with a Service Provider and Facades for easy integration.

-Then open `app/config/app.php` and add the following line in the `providers` array:
+Open `app/config/app.php` and add the following line in the `providers` array:

 ```php
 'providers' => array(